Things to do during May half-term in London

 Half-term children's shows in London

-- Take a look at what’s on over half-term in one of London’s theatres for children.
+- Or have a look at what’s on over half-term in one of London’s theatres for children.

 Kids' outdoor activities during summer half-term